LeoLee7/Annotate_Braille/README.md

 ### 1. Load a tactile map

-Click **Load STL** or drag-and-drop an STL file.
-The editor renders the mesh in 3D and automatically detects building regions (connected flat surfaces).
+Get an STL file from [Touch Mapper](https://touch-mapper.org/), then click **Load STL** or drag-and-drop it into the editor.
+The mesh renders in 3D and building regions (connected flat surfaces) are detected automatically.

 ### 2. Label buildings